dashingsoft/pyarmor/docs/usage.rst

 These `PyArmor`_ features could import security further:

-1. Enable :ref:`Advanced Mode` if the platform is supported
+1. :ref:`Using super mode` to obufscate scripts if possible, otherwise enable :ref:`Advanced Mode` if the platform is supported
-2. :ref:`Binding obfuscated scripts to Python interpreter` if possible
+2. Try to :ref:`binding obfuscated scripts to Python interpreter`.
+Generally it's not required if :ref:`Super Mode` is enabled.
+3. :ref:`Customizing cross protection code` to make sure the runtime files aren't touched
-3. Using the corresponding :ref:`Restrict Mode`
+4. Use the corresponding :ref:`Restrict Mode`
-4. :ref:`Using project` and config `obf_mode=2`
+5. Use the high security code obfuscation `--obf-code=2`
-5. :ref:`Using plugin to improve security` by injecting your private checkpoints in the obfuscated scripts
+6. :ref:`Using plugin to improve security` by injecting your private checkpoints in the obfuscated scripts

 About the security of obfuscated scripts, refer to :ref:`The Security of PyArmor`